ShawetaKumar/MongrationDotNet/README.md

 This package is used for the migration of MongoDB documents to handle schema changes seamlessly.
 You need not worry about writing any code of rename/remove fields from your documents.
 Just create a list with your collection and field names.
 Provide a version and description and you are set.
 No need to modify your document schema to have version details.
+Migration version is unique among the different migration types and the versions not applied earlier are only applied.
+The migration results are saved in the migrationDetails collection.

 # How to use MongrationDotNet